Helen Keller: Early childhood and illness

 Keller was born Helen Adams Keller on June 27, 1880, in Tuscumbia, Alabama, the daughter of Arthur Henley Keller (1836–1896), and Catherine Everett (née Adams) Keller (1856–1921), known as "Kate".
 The Keller family lived on a homestead, Ivy Green, which her paternal grandfather had built decades earlier.
 She had four siblings: two full siblings, Mildred Campbell (née Keller) Tyson and Phillip Brooks Keller; and two older half-brothers from her father's first marriage, James McDonald Keller and William Simpson Keller.

 Keller's father worked for many years as an editor of the Tuscumbia North Alabamian.
 He had served as a captain in the Confederate Army.
 The family was part of the slaveholding elite before the American Civil War, but lost status later.
 Her mother was the daughter of Charles W. Adams, a Confederate general.
 Keller's paternal lineage was traced to Casper Keller, a native of Switzerland.
 One of Helen's Swiss ancestors was the first teacher for the deaf in Zürich.
 Keller reflected on this fact in her first autobiography, asserting that "there is no king who has not had a slave among his ancestors, and no slave who has not had a king among his".

 At 19 months old, Keller contracted an unknown illness described by doctors as "an acute congestion of the stomach and the brain".
-Contemporary doctors believe it may have been meningitis, caused by the bacterium Neisseria meningitidis (meningococcus), or possibly Haemophilus influenzae, which can cause the same symptoms but is less likely because of its 97% juvenile mortality rate at that time.
-She was able to recover from her illness, but was left permanently blind and deaf, as she recalled in her autobiography, "at sea in a dense fog".
+Contemporary doctors believe it may have been meningitis, caused by the bacterium Neisseria meningitidis (meningococcus), by rubella or scarlet fever, (or by Haemophilus influenzae, which can cause the same symptoms but is less likely because of its 97% juvenile mortality rate at that time).

+Keller was able to recover from her illness, but was left permanently blind and deaf, as she recalled in her autobiography, "at sea in a dense fog".
 At that time, Keller was able to communicate somewhat with Martha Washington, who was two years older and the daughter of the family cook, and understood the girl's signs;by the age of seven, Keller had more than 60 home signs to communicate with her family, and could distinguish people by the vibration of their footsteps.